iliarusskikh/FetchFund/README.md

 ## Usage Guide

+1. The following agents need to be launched locally: cryptonews_agent_av.py buybase_agent_av.py sellbase_agent_av.py
+2. Navigate to UserInput agent on agentverse, open the chat, and enter the prompt with parameters.

+3.

 1. Access the web application at `http://localhost:3000`
 2. Navigate to the Trade page
 3. Fill in your trading parameters: